Deepak-gupta98/Operating-System-Disc-Scheduling/README.md

 <p> 5.
 Look program </p>
 <p> 6.
 C-look program</p>
 <p>
-                      all have same input
+                      all have same input :
-                          a) no of queries
+          -                a) no of queries
-                         b) request
+            -              b) request
-                        c) initialize head
+            -              c) initialize head
-                        d) And display
+             -             d)  display
   </p>

    Thank you